ppy/osu-wiki/news/2025/2025-11-17-resurrection-cup-2025-results.md

 **[You can view the match information here!](https://osu.ppy.sh/community/matches/118466335)**

-Our first highlight match didn't take long to heat up with *two* break points straight away, where *esnupicore* was the first to strike on [Golden Days Remix](https://osu.ppy.sh/beatmapsets/1867675#osu/3841983) (FM2) after recovering from early breaks, and with *manie pls spaRE ME* quickly answering back on [We are](https://osu.ppy.sh/beatmapsets/2388768#osu/5169354) (DT1) in a nail-biting ending thanks to ::{ flag=BE }:: [hexi](https://osu.ppy.sh/users/10760701)'s huge spinner carry that flipped the score by just 5,990 points.
-After trading another set of maps, ::{ flag=BR }:: [-izzy](https://osu.ppy.sh/users/15225729)'s clutch combo on [Ether](https://osu.ppy.sh/beatmapsets/2388729#osu/5169231) (HR1) helped *esnupicore* reclaim a break point and keep the series alive at 2–3.
+Our first highlight match didn't take long to heat up with *two* break points straight away, where *esnupicore* was the first to strike on [Golden Days Remix](https://osu.ppy.sh/beatmapsets/1867675#osu/3841983) (FM2) after recovering from early breaks, and with *manie pls spaRE ME* quickly answering back on [We are](https://osu.ppy.sh/beatmapsets/2388768#osu/5169354) (DT1) in a nail-biting ending thanks to ::{ flag=BE }:: ::hexi::{ user-id=10760701 }'s huge spinner carry that flipped the score by just 5,990 points.
+After trading another set of maps, ::{ flag=BR }:: ::-izzy::{ user-id=15225729 }'s clutch combo on [Ether](https://osu.ppy.sh/beatmapsets/2388729#osu/5169231) (HR1) helped *esnupicore* reclaim a break point and keep the series alive at 2–3.

-Despite *manie pls spaRE ME* reaching match point at 4–2, *esnupicore* mounted a comeback, led by ::{ flag=BR }:: [Kurumiw](https://osu.ppy.sh/users/11415687)'s consistency on [Oceanus](https://osu.ppy.sh/beatmapsets/1871924#osu/3851547) (NM2) and a dominant [Braget](https://osu.ppy.sh/beatmapsets/1621901#osu/3311356) (DT2) pick that forced the tiebreaker.
+Despite *manie pls spaRE ME* reaching match point at 4–2, *esnupicore* mounted a comeback, led by ::{ flag=BR }:: ::Kurumiw::{ user-id=11415687 }'s consistency on [Oceanus](https://osu.ppy.sh/beatmapsets/1871924#osu/3851547) (NM2) and a dominant [Braget](https://osu.ppy.sh/beatmapsets/1621901#osu/3311356) (DT2) pick that forced the tiebreaker.
 Riding early combo and accuracy leads, *esnupicore* held firm through constant pressure, closing out the reverse sweep at 5–4 to secure their spot in the upper bracket of the Round of 16.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/SUvLq2jobEs" frameborder="0" allowfullscreen></iframe>